silverBlaze/arduino-nes-to-keyboard/README.md

 arduino-nes-to-keyboard
 =======================

-Classic NES Controller-To-USB Interface (using an Arduino and DotNet)
+Classic NES Controller-To-USB Interface (using an Arduino and .NET)

 Use an Arduino to connect a classic NES controller to your PC and emulate keyboard events on button-up and button-down events.
-Includes entire code for the required Arduino program and CSharp console application.
+Includes entire code for the required Arduino program and C# console application.

 About ArduinoNESToKeyboard
 ==========================
 This open-source project allows you to use an Arduino UNO to connect a classic NES controller to your PC and emulate keyboard events on button-up and button-down events.
-Includes fully-commented code for the Arduino program (with no dependencies) and a CSharp console application (.NET Framework 4 Client Profile.)
+Includes fully-commented code for the Arduino program (with no dependencies) and a C# console application (.NET Framework 4 Client Profile.)

 The included Arduino sketch polls a connected NES controller for the state of its buttons, and sends a single byte to the serial port.
-The CSharp program listens on the serial port and raises events when new controller data is available.
+The C# program listens on the serial port and raises events when new controller data is available.
 Then, based on the .config file's mapping, keyboard key-down/up events are emulated to match the corresponding button-down/up event.

-After hooking up the NES Controller to your Arduino UNO and uploading the provided sketch, update the CSharp application's .config file with your Arduino's serial port (e.g.- "COM1") and the baud-rate of its connection (default used in the provided Arduino code is 57600.)
+After hooking up the NES Controller to your Arduino UNO and uploading the provided sketch, update the C# application's .config file with your Arduino's serial port (e.g.- "COM1") and the baud-rate of its connection (default used in the provided Arduino code is 57600.)
 Then provide the desired button-to-key mappings in the same format as the example provided.
 See the included keys.txt file to see all available Keyboard key config values.

 Note: Make sure you update the .config file in the \bin directory.
 The .config example included is used to map keyboard controls for DuckTales Remastered (http://store.steampowered.com/app/237630/) and has been tested extensively with no issues.

-Once the Arduino is plugged into USB and running its sketch (and the NES controller is hooked up,) you can start the CSharp application.
+Once the Arduino is plugged into USB and running its sketch (and the NES controller is hooked up,) you can start the C# application.
 It will open in a console window, and as long as it is running, NES controller button presses will execute the configured keyboard emulation.

-Resulting keyboard emulation should occur in any window that has focus, so you should then be able to start up your game (or whatever application) after starting the CSharp application.
+Resulting keyboard emulation should occur in any window that has focus, so you should then be able to start up your game (or whatever application) after starting the C# application.
 You can exit the application by pressing Q after focusing on the console window.

 NES Controller Pinout